kansieo/BF1ClanLeaderboards/README.md

 # BF1ClanLeaderboards
 Quick, Dirty Battlefield 1 Statistics.
 In PHP/Bootstrap with a bit of JQuery on the side.
+No DB needed.

 Pulls data from the Battlefieldtracker.com API.
 Displays leaderboards in a sortable Google Charts Table format.